dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3280: Balance discipline with care for children's growth.
+### T3280: Discipline's importance is often overshadowed by instant gratification and self-expression.

 |Support|
 |---|